Last Updated on: 10th June 2023, 12:38 pm

 What Scares Parrots?

-Common things that can scare parrots include:
+Common things in and around the home that suddenly scare parrots include:

-- Bright colors, especially shades of red.
+- Bright colors, like shades of red, because they signal danger.

-What Do Parrots Do When They are Scared?
+What Do Parrots Do When They Are Scared?

 - Flapping the wings and standing still, demonstrating visible panic.